jaderiver62/apparatus/README.md

 ## Description

-This is a Tech Blog App that allows users to signup for login credentials, read, write, edit and delete blog posts in a forum
+This is a CMS-style tech blog application that allows users to signup for login credentials, read, write, edit and delete blog posts on a site.

 ---------------------------------------